LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/TestingAndDeployment/Deploying.md

 #### Prerequisite steps

-**Brands on the Amazon Web Services (AWS) platform**: If you're on our AWS platform, you must whitelist LivePerson's AWS IP addresses.
+**Brands on the Amazon Web Services (AWS) platform**: If you're on our AWS platform and your LiveEngage account has [IP restrictions](https://knowledge.liveperson.com/security-regulations-security-ip-restriction.html) in place, you must whitelist LivePerson's AWS IP addresses.
 Please contact LivePerson Support to obtain the IP addresses.

 **All brands**: Before you can deploy a bot, you must complete the following, pre-requisite steps in LiveEngage: